“Alistair’s relentless leg speed was impossible to match”

 There is a Gallery of Alastair’s photographs covering the race at www.anentscottishrunning.com/saaa-marathon-1979-2/

-Alastair is currently the secretary of the Scottish Veteran Harriers Club and doing his usual very thorough job.
-He appears at many races, is always to be seen at vets championships with his camera taking photographs for the club magazine and is coaching the seniors at Kirkintilloch Olympians club.
+Alastair went on to be the secretary of the Scottish Veteran Harriers Club and did his usual very thorough job.
+He appeared at many races, ands always to be seen at vets championships with his camera taking photographs for the club magazine.
+Later on he became Secretary of the Scottish Veteran Harriers Club and and again worked well for the benefit of the club and its members.
+He also started coaching senior distance runners and has worked very successfully with runners of several clubs.